SNL gleefully slams ‘loser’ Trump’s defeat and celebrates Biden’s victory

 The sketch kicked off with Beck Bennett as Wolf Blitzer and Alex Moffat as John King, delirious after days in the studio staring at maps.
 (Sadly, no one parodied MSNBC’s Steve “Khaki” Kornacki, breakout star of election week.
 Come on NBC, where is that corporate synergy?!)
 “CNN can now project that Joe Biden will be the next president of the United of States.
 I know I’m supposed to be a neutral news anchor, but … that feels good.
 Whooo!”
 Blitzer said, and high-fived King, who pumped his fist.
 The audience cheered wildly.

-They cut to a reenactment of Biden and Vice President-elect Kamala Harris’s victory speech in Wilmington, Del., which took place about three hours before the show — and impressively, the wardrobe department managed to pull together an almost exact replica of Harris’s white suit.
+They cut to a reenactment of Biden and Vice President-elect Kamala D. Harris’s victory speech in Wilmington, Del., which took place about three hours before the show — and impressively, the wardrobe department managed to pull together an almost exact replica of Harris’s white suit.

 Jim Carrey took the stage as Biden, and although he has calmed down his previously manic impersonation, the show doubled down on making fun of his age.
 “Thank you very much, America.
 We did it!
 Can you believe it?
 I honestly kind of can’t.
 It’s been so long since something good happened,” he said.
 “Sure, it took forever … but what a release, man.
 I’ve never felt so alive.
 Which is ironic, because I’m not that alive.”

 He then pledged unity: “Whether you're from a liberal state like California or a conservative state like Oklahoma, or a cracked-out hot mess like Florida, I will be your president.
-And I will have an incredible VP at my side: Senator Kamala Harris.”
+And I will have an incredible VP at my side: Senator Kamala D. Harris.”

 The crowd cheered loudly again as Harris appeared.
 “I am humbled and honored to be the first female, the first Black, the first Indian-American, and the first biracial vice president.
 And if any of that terrifies you, well, I don’t give a funt,” she said, a callback to the show’s earlier description of Harris as America’s fun aunt, or a “funt.”
 “Also, my husband will be the first second gentleman, and he’s Jewish, so between us, we check more boxes than a disqualified ballot.”